Rates, discounts and monetary transactions

 250

-We will draw up a separate purchase agreement.
+We draw up a separate purchase agreement.

 The purchase agreement is included in the deed of transfer.